Ahkonsu/wpproatoz-code-snippets/readme.txt

-to upgrade just install it once and look for when it needs an update and update in the usual way.
+To upgrade just install it once and look for when it needs an update and update in the usual way.

 ###Installing The Plugin###